techworkersco/techworkersco.github.io/call-for-submissions.md

 ### What we don’t publish

-We prioritize the workers' perspective and working people representing themselves.
+We prioritize the worker's perspective and working people representing themselves.

 Here are some examples of content we typically reject: